jdillick/environment_makefile/README.md

 ```

 ### Makefile location
-environment_modules assumes your makefile will be located in a makefiles directory adjacent to the Drupal webroot, and named to match the parent directory:
+environment_makefile assumes your makefile will be located in a makefiles directory adjacent to the Drupal webroot, and named to match the parent directory:

 ```
 example.com/